edelkrone introduces Motion BOX, an app-controlled, pocket-sized motion control system with unmatched versatility and time-lapse 2.0 features.

-ORLANDO, Florida - Apr 3, 2018 - edelkrone, well-known for its premium filmmaking solutions, expands its motion control product line with the new Motion BOX.
-The company, which has recently ushered in a new era of time- lapse with time-lapse 2.0, now presents its most portable yet feature-packed pan&tilt head.
+ORLANDO, Florida - Apr 3, 2018 - edelkrone, well-known for its premium filmmaking solutions, expands its motion control product line with the new Motion BOX (https://edelkrone.com/products/motion-box).
+The company, which has recently ushered in a new era of time-lapse with time-lapse 2.0, now presents its most portable yet feature-packed pan&tilt head.

 With a single Motion BOX, users can easily program pans, achieve perfectly stable speeds, repeat the same shot as much as they like for visual effects, capture stunning panoramic photos or use its never-before-seen time-lapse 2.0 features.
 Motion BOX is wirelessly controlled by its iOS or Android app.